It is a rare complication of cholelithiasis that usually presents with signs and symptoms of gastric outlet obstruction.

 Diagnosis of Bouveret’s syndrome

 Labs may show jaundice and liver enzyme abnormalities, but this only accounts for a third of patients with Bouveret syndrome.

 There may also be leukocytosis, hydroelectrolyte, acid-base disturbances, and renal failure, but the degree depends on comorbidity, the intensity of the inflammatory response, and the individual’s compensatory mechanisms.

-Imagingly, the constellation of pneumobilia, intestinal obstruction, and an aberrant gallstone is highly suggestive of Bouveret syndrome, but is only found in 40% to 50% of cases.
+Imaging, the constellation of pneumonia, intestinal obstruction, and an aberrant gallstone is highly suggestive of Bouveret syndrome but are only found in 40% to 50% of cases.

-Ultrasound may be helpful, as it shows possible cholecystitis, a dilated stomach, pneumobilia, and ectopic location of gallstones, although intestinal gas makes it suboptimal.
+Ultrasound may be helpful, as it shows possible cholecystitis, a dilated stomach, pneumonia, and ectopic location of gallstones, although intestinal gas makes it suboptimal.

-Also, when the gallbladder contracts, it can be difficult to detect the exact location of the stone (orthotopic or ectopic) with ultrasound.
+Also, when the gallbladder contracts, it can be challenging to detect the exact location of the stone (orthotopic or ectopic) with ultrasound.

 However, abdominal radiographs are only diagnostic in 21% of Bouveret syndrome cases.

 Computed tomography is the imaging modality of choice, with an overall sensitivity of 93%, a specificity of 100%, and a diagnostic accuracy of 99%.

 In addition to its greater accuracy than plain radiographs or ultrasound, it can also provide important information about the presence of a fistula, the presence of abscesses, the inflammatory status of the lumen and surrounding tissue, and the size of gallstones, and the number of gallstones.